Existence theorem for sub-Lorentzian problems: Discussion of the Result

 \section{Discussion of the Result}

 Theorem~\ref{th:exist} generalizes the well-known existence theorem for longest paths in Lorentzian geometry~\cite{beem-ehrlich-easley}, extended in works~\cite{grochowski,sachkov} to the sub-Lorentzian case, as stated in Theorem~\ref{th:compactcondition} below.
-Here, by a sub-Lorentzian structure, authors mean a structure defined by a distribution $\Delta \subset TM$ with a fiber dimension of $r+1$, a non-degenerate quadratic form $g$ of signature $(1,r)$ on it, smoothly depending on the manifold's point, and a time direction 1-form $\tau \in \Lambda^1M$, i.e.,
+Here, by a sub-Lorentzian structure, we mean a structure defined by a distribution $\Delta \subset TM$ with a fiber dimension of $r+1$, a non-degenerate quadratic form $g$ of signature $(1,r)$ on it, smoothly depending on the manifold's point, and a time orientation 1-form $\tau \in \Lambda^1M$, i.e.,